Second Chance Loans for Bad Credit Near Me: How to Get Approved in 2026

 - U.S. resident with a valid Social Security Number

-Notice that a minimum credit score is NOT listed—because most second chance lenders perform only a soft credit inquiry or use alternative data to assess your application.
+Notice that a minimum credit score is NOT listed — because most second chance lenders perform only a soft credit inquiry or use alternative data to assess your application.
 This means the inquiry itself will not hurt your credit score.
+Even with a 500 FICO score, a history of bankruptcies, or active collections, you can realistically qualify if your current income is sufficient.

 Even with bad credit, these practical steps can make a meaningful difference in whether your application is approved and what rate you receive: